Most mornings I exercise on a path near my home and get to practice how to persevere when you feel like giving up!

 - Have confidence in your Identity in Christ

 We have to believe that God created us for a unique purpose.
 We are his children and regardless of our circumstances, He has something for us to do.
-Owning this truth makes it easier for us to stay on our path and persevere.
+Owning this truth makes it easier for us to stay on our path and embrace how to persevere.

-Comparison is a great enemy of perseverance.
+Comparison is a great enemy of perseverance and relationships.
 It is one of the quickest ways we can lose steam and just quit the race altogether.
 I think it is unrealistic to eliminate comparison, but we can dismantle its ability to discourage us.
 Instead of letting comparison defeat us, we can use it to celebrate others.

 Shannon Popkin writes in her book Comparison Girl, “On social media, in the neighborhood, at church, or the school drop-off lane, do you push yourself to prove that you measure up, then feel ashamed when you don’t?